Eating disorders - bulimia

 Nutrition and Supplements

 Although there aren't any supplements that specifically treat bulimia, some may be good for your general health and well-being.
 Also, people with bulimia may fall short on some vitamins and minerals, which can affect their health.
 A better diet or taking supplements can help.
+Always tell your health care provider about any herbs and supplements you are thinking about using.

-Follow these nutritional tips:
+Follow these nutritional tips for maintaining overall health:

 - Avoid caffeine, alcohol, and tobacco.